BoltzExchange/boltz-backend/docs/api.md

 ## Creating Reverse Swaps

 Creating reverse swaps (lightning to onchain coins) is pretty similar to creating normal ones.
-The JSON encoded body of the `POST` request has to contain:
+Similarly, the requests and responses also slightly change based on the coin or token you are swapping from.
+Keep in mind that **Boltz uses 10 \*\* -8 as denomination** in the API.

+All requests bodies extend from:

 - `type`: type of the swap to create; always `reversesubmarine` for reverse swaps
 - `pairId`: the pair on which the swap should be created
 - `orderSide`: either `buy` or `sell` depending on what the user wants
 - `invoiceAmount`: amount of the invoice that will be generated by Boltz
 - `preimageHash`: the SHA256 hash of a preimage that was generate locally by the client.
 The size of that preimage has to be 32 bytes or none of locked the coins can get claimed
-- `claimPublicKey`: public key of a keypair that will allow the user to claim the locked up coins with the preimage

 | URL                | Response
 |--------------------|------------